zyrolasting/denxi/README.md

 installation.
 Meaning, you cannot directly target these files using `raco setup` or collection paths.
 For that reason, `zcpkg` concerns itself with (re)producing files as a **Project/Application Dependency Manager**, or PDM.
-System- dependencies matter too, but that is out of scope for this section.
-All you need to know up front is that `zcpkg` handles cases to compliment `raco pkg`.
+System-level dependencies matter too, but they are out of scope for this section.
+All you need to know now is that `zcpkg` handles cases to compliment `raco pkg`.